ScandiumSG/ITP_DiaryApplication/readme.md

 Intended behaviour is merging other branches into the develop branch, however single-file changes minor changes are approved to be pushed directly to develop.
 After some features and issues is collected in develop the develop branch is pushed to master during a group meeting, this allows develop to work as a stable experimental branch while the master branch is shielded from unintended effects of new features.

 ### **Working methods**

-The preferred working method is pair-programming or pair-review before attempting to merge into a branch.
+The preferred working method is pair-programming or pair-review before merge.
 Assigned pair is not fixed and based on current availability, previous work with the issue or part of the code, and general interest in the assigned change.
 Preferred communication style for the pair programming or review is through the project specific discord server, however review is also acceptable to perform in the GitLab repository.

 Information about guidelines for writing tests, compliance with checkstyle, and preferred test coverage can be found in the specific project readme within the diary directory.

  <div align="right">
     <a href="#top">back to top</a>